Luc-Emile/Luc-Emile/README.md

 - 👋 Hi, I’m @Luc-Emile
-- 👀 I’m interested in Python, data science and machine learning
+- 👀 I want to become a full stack developer
-- 🌱 I’m currently learning Data Scientist:Machine Learning career path on Codecademy
+- 🌱 I’m currently learning html & css
-- 💞️ I’m looking to collaborate on new portfolio projects
+- 💞️ I’m looking to deliver saas or web applications
 - 📫 How to reach me ...

 <!---